Gaviota State Park: Trails

 Both sections of the park contain trails for hiking, horseback riding, and mountain biking.
 The most heavily traveled trail is a short dirt road leading to a popular hot spring on the eastern side of the highway.
 A more substantial trail beginning at the same trailhead leads out of the park to the summit of Gaviota Peak, the highest mountain in the vicinity at 2458 ft.
 The isolated peak has expansive views in all directions; on a clear day, much of Santa Barbara County is visible as well as the coast as far south as the Santa Monica Mountains.
 Trails within the park total 34 miles in all.

+General Plan

+An update to the 1979 General Plan which included an inventory of wildlife, historic, and archeological assets and an outline of issues and concerns was started in 2024.
+El Capitán and Refugio State beaches will be included in the recommendations for modernizing the infrastructure, adapting to climate change impacts and providing sustainable recreational opportunities.